Health Articles /

 Accidents

-Common observable symptoms of acute posterior myositis include:
+Various symptoms that indicate acute posterior myositis and can be self-observed include:

 • Reduced range of motion